Australia national rugby union team: Individual records

-Prop James Slipper is Australia's most capped player with 151 Test caps.
+Prop James Slipper is Australia's most capped player with 154 Test caps.
 Former scrum half George Gregan was also the world's most capped player until being surpassed by Ireland's Brian O'Driscoll in 2014.
 Gregan also equalled the record for the most caps as captain with Will Carling, 59 caps (a record later to be broken by John Smit of South Africa).
 David Campese scored 64 Test tries in his career, which was a world record until Daisuke Ohata of Japan overtook him with 69 tries, and Michael Lynagh was the highest Test points scorer in world rugby with 911 until Neil Jenkins of Wales overtook him with 1037 points.
 Rocky Elsom scored the fastest forward hat-trick in World Cup history.

 The longest winning streak by Australia was produced in the early 1990s, and started at the 1991 World Cup in England, with three pool wins, and subsequent quarter-final and semi-final victories over Ireland and the All Blacks respectively.
 This was followed by the win over England in the final.
 The streak continued into the following year, for two matches against Scotland and the All Blacks, lasting in total, 10 games.
 Similarly, the Australian record for losses in a row is also 10 games, which was sustained from a period from 1899 to 1907, including two British Isles tours, and losses to the All Blacks.

 The largest winning margin for Australia was produced at the 2003 World Cup, in which they defeated Namibia 142 points to nil during the pool stages, the match is also the largest number of points scored by Australia.
-The largest loss was against South Africa, who beat Australia 53–8 in 2008.
+The largest loss was against South Africa, who beat Australia 53–8 in the 2008 Tri Nations Series.